After your divorce, you may need to modify your support levels

 Amounts get reviewed every three years or on request

 In general, the courts do review child and potentially spousal support orders roughly every three years.
 This helps ensure that the amount of support is appropriate for both the person paying and those who depend on it.
-However, if you find yourself suddenly making less money than you were at the time of the order, you shouldn’t wait until three years have passed to address the issue.
+However, if you find yourself suddenly making less money than you were at the time of the order, you shouldn’t wait until three years have passed to address the issue and modify the payments if necessary.

-You can request a modification hearing, where you will have a chance to present evidence and testimony about your how your situation has changed.
-The courts can review information including changes to your income, family situation or employment status to determine if the amount of support currently ordered is appropriate, fair and sustainable.
+You can request a modification hearing, where you will have a chance to present evidence and testimony about how your situation has changed.
+The courts can review information including changes to your income, family situation, or employment status to determine if the amount of support currently ordered is appropriate, fair, and sustainable.

 A change in situation can mean a change in payments

-If your income or living situation has changed drastically, the courts can determine that a lower amount is more appropriate given your current situation.
+If your income or living situation has changed drastically, the courts can determine that a lower amount is more appropriate given your current situation and they might be able to modify the current plan.

-Having a new family or children could also impact your child support, and the courts will take your growing family size into consideration as well as your income and the financial and medical needs of your children from your previous marriage.
+Having a new family or children could also impact your child support, and the courts will consider your growing family size as well as your income and the financial and medical needs of your children from your previous marriage.

-Instead of reducing the payment amount on your own, if your situation has changed substantially, it’s time to look into modifying the support order.
+Instead of reducing the payment amount on your own, if your situation has changed substantially, it’s time to look to modify the support order.